the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-fair.md

 In brief, FAIR data should be:

-**Findable:** The first step in (re)using data is to find them!
+**Findable:** The first step in (re)using data is to find it!
-Descriptive metadata (information about the data such as keywords) are essential.
+Descriptive metadata (information about the data such as keywords) is essential.

 **Accessible:** Once the user finds the data and software they need to know how to access it.
 Data could be openly available but it is also possible that authentication and authorisation procedures are necessary.